 We sell hard drives separately to the DVR because storage requirements vary between customers.
 If you purchase a DVR and a hard drive from us at the same time we will fit the drive into your DVR, format the hard drive for you and then configure the basic settings of the DVR so it arrives plug & play.
 This saves you time and means everything works properly out of the box.

-There are a number of factors which will determine this.
+There are a number of factors that will determine this.
 The main things to consider are:

 The number of cameras you have on your system.
 Each camera requires space for its footage to be stored.